 6. Your employer cannot demand your resignation

 As an employee, you have the right to voluntary resignation.
-However, it becomes illegal if you resigned involuntarily or were pressured to do so as this becomes constructive dismissal6 or termination disguised as resignation.
+However, it becomes illegal if you resign involuntarily or were pressured to do so as this becomes constructive dismissal5 or termination disguised as resignation.

-7. File a labor case if you were constructively or illegally dismissed, regardless if you have already received your separation pay
+7. File a labor case if you were constructively or illegally dismissed, regardless of whether you have already received your separation pay

-If you were forced to resign in order for your employer to avoid paying separation pay, or if you were dismissed without due cause, you have the right to file a case against your employer.
-Your acceptance of separation pay will not invalidate your case because you just lost your source of income and you have no choice but to accept the money offered to you.
+If you were forced to resign for your employer to avoid paying separation pay or dismissed without due cause, you have the right to file a case against your employer.
+Accepting separation pay will not invalidate your claim because you just lost your source of income, and you have no choice but to accept the money offered to you.

 Frequently Asked Questions